 In addition to the cabins and lodges there are some really unique lodging options.
 There’s treehouses, Tipis, Yurts, a Caboose and even Gypsy Wagons.
 Enjoy hiking, ziplining, canoeing, kayaking, horseback riding, rock climbing and rappelling during the day then retreat to a little Glamping in a truly unique setting.

 In addition to the lovely, lingering late summer weather there’s plenty of fun and festival activity in September.
-Check out the Ohio Paw-Paw Festival at Lake Snowden in Albany from September 15 to 17, 2017.
-Test your endurance at the annual Hocking Hills Indian Run on September 16.
+Check out the Ohio Paw-Paw Festival at Lake Snowden in Albany.
+Test your endurance at the annual Hocking Hills Indian Run.
 Pick your challenge at this 60k, 40k, 20k, 10k or 5k trail run departing from the Old Man’s Cave Visitor Center.
-Ohio’s largest free air show will take to the skies on September 17 at the Vinton County Airport.
+Ohio’s largest free air show will take to the skies at the Vinton County Airport.

-The Annual Hocking Hills Artists & Craftsmen Show and Sale will be in a new location this year and will be part of the inaugural Hocking Hills Fall Fest in Historic Downtown Logan on September 23 & 24.
+The Annual Hocking Hills Artists & Craftsmen Show and Sale will be part of the Hocking Hills Fall Fest in Historic Downtown Logan.
 In addition to all the wonderful one-of-a-kind works of art the weekend will include live music, food trucks, kid’s activities and a Chili cook off.
 Historic Downtown Logan is coming back to life with new shops, eateries and performance venues, all conveniently located just a short drive from your Glamping headquarters in the Hocking Hills.

 How about a little moonlight adventure?
-There’s MoonShine Full Moon Zipline Tours, Night Flight Rappelling Adventures and canoeing on the Hocking River under the full moon on September 8 & 9.
+There’s MoonShine Full Moon Zipline Tours, Night Flight Rappelling Adventures and canoeing on the Hocking River under the full moon.

 September is still summer so get out and take advantage of the perfect summer Glamping getaway to the Hocking Hills.